allegrastrippoli/atcs/graphs-mining/README.md

 This small application looks for communities on undirected, single-layer, unweighted graphs.
 Each community is supposed to represent a dense subgraph that provides a high-level representation of the whole network.
 In this study, communities are modeled as:
 * Connected components of the k-core.
 An implementation of Batagelj, Zaversnik algorithm that computes k-cores in $O(m)$ time is provided (where $m$ is the number of the edges of the graph).
-* Denser subgraphs.
+* Densest subgraphs.
 The densest subgraph is found in polynomial time by Goldberg's algorithm.

 ### Dataset